Last updated on February 16th, 2024 at 03:15 pm

 Afternoon – Canyonlands National Park

 The Needles District of Canyonlands is accessed 74 miles south of Moab.
 It is at a lower elevation, and is located on the east side of the Colorado River-carved canyons.
 It is named for its red and white banded rock pinnacles that dominate the area.
-We didn’t have time on this trip to visit The Needles
+We didn’t have time on this weekend Moab itinerary to visit The Needles

 Canyonlands does have a third section called The Maze, located on the western side of the Green River.
 This area is very remote and can only be accessed via high-clearance 4×4 vehicles.